Do you remember the song from school about your ankle bone being connected to your leg bone and your leg bone being connected to your knee bone?

 What did you find?

-Ok now try the same thing but instead of sitting tall try slumping forward into what is traditionally thought of as ‘bad’ posture.
+Ok now try the same thing but instead of sitting tall try slumping forward into ‘bad’ posture.

 Did you find you had less shoulder motion when you changed the position of your trunk?